The lonely runner conjecture holds for eight runners: Introduction

 \section{Introduction}

 The Lonely Runner Conjecture is a well-known open problem in combinatorial number theory and Diophantine approximation.
-It was introduced independently by Wills~\cite{Wills1967Jun} and Cusick~\cite{Cusick1973}, and has since attracted significant attention.
+It was first introduced by Wills~\cite{phdWills1965,Wills1967Jun} with a purely number theoretic formulation and has since attracted significant attention.
+Cusick proposed another formulation of the problem in terms of view obstructions~\cite{Cusick1973}.
+The following runner interpretation and current name of the conjecture is due to Goddyn \cite{Bienia1998Jan}.
 Consider $k+1$ runners with distinct constant speeds running around a unit-length circular track.
 The lonely runner conjecture asserts that for any runner there is a time at which the runner is at least a distance $1/(k+1)$ away from every other runner.
 The conjecture can be stated more formally as follows.
+For any real $x$, $\|x\|$ is the distance from $x$ to the nearest integer.

 \begin{conjecture}[Lonely Runner Conjecture] For all integer $k \geq 1$, every set of distinct integers $v_1, \ldots, v_{k+1}$, and for all $i$, there exists a real number $t$ such that for every $j$, we have